 We work to empower local communities to be economically and environmentally self-sustainable in the long term.

-We see people as capable of achieving far more than they often imagine and support them, within their own social, cultural and religious context, to realise their full human and spiritual potential.
+We see people as capable of achieving far more than they often imagine and support them, within their own social, cultural and religious context, to realise their full potential.

 We believe that real progress comes with the all-round development of individuals and their communities.